Sharing Cayman with the world

 And then, we save the best for last: Stingray City.
 Located in the middle of North Sound, where the bottom of the sea is sandy, and the water is shallow, the experience of having stingrays the size of dustbin lids lazily swimming around you and taking food from your hand is nothing short of magical.
 It isn’t just for tourists – locals go out there whenever they can.
 It never gets old.

-The best compliment the islands can get is the percentage of repeat visitors.
+The best compliment the cayman islands can get is the percentage of repeat visitors.
 Some buy properties here because they recognise how special Cayman is, and word is spreading.
 When it comes to natural wonders, charming residents, robust infrastructure, and easy accessibility by plane, the Cayman Islands is tough to beat.